allanrsgomes/upload-ai/README.md

 ## 📝 LICENÇA

-Seu projeto está licenciado sob a Licença MIT.
+Projeto está licenciado sob a Licença MIT.
 Veja a [LICENSE](LICENSE.md).

 ---